-Ectoparasites are found on the outside of your chickens – an example being lice or mites such as Northern Fowl mite.
-Endoparasites on the other hand are found on the inside of your birds body and are referred to as Helminths in the veterinary world which is a term used to cover a wide range of internal parasites or ‘worms’ as we commonly call them.
-(Image courtesy of Elanco).
+Endoparasites, on the other hand, are located on the inside of your bird’s body.
+Endoparasites are called Helminths in the veterinary world, and it’s a term used to cover a wide range of internal parasites or ‘worms’ as we commonly call them.

-The most important group of worms that concern us are called Nematodes.
-These worms inhabit various parts of the digestive tract and are listed below.
-All of the worms listed are part of this group, with the exception of Tapeworms which are part of a group called Cestodes and can occasionally be a problem for our chickens.
+The critical group of worms that concern us are called Nematodes.
+These worms inhabit various parts of the digestive tract.
+I have listed these below — one exception is Tapeworms which are part of a group called Cestodes and can occasionally be a problem for our chickens.

-The links take you to more information about a particular kind of worm.
+The links below take you to more information about a particular kind of worm.
 Perhaps you know which type infects your chickens already and would like to jump straight to that page to learn more about them.

-The following types of worms can be found in poultry:
+The following types of worms can infect poultry:

-- Roundworm – Found in the birds digestive system.
+- Large Roundworm: Found in the bird’s digestive system.

-Worming chickens is important because most infections of these worms can cause damage and eventually death.
-So let’s look at the life-cycle of these worms to understand them a bit more.
+Worming chickens, when infected, is essential because most of these worms can cause severe damage and eventually death.

 The life-cycle of poultry worms